-To comply with State regulations, the Village of Elmsford Water Department issues an annual report describing the quality of your drinking water.
+To comply with State regulations, the Village of Elmsford Water Department, will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 Last year, your tap water met all State drinking water health standards.
 We are proud to report that our system did not violate a maximum contaminant level or any other water quality standard.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.

-If you have any questions about this report or concerning your drinking water, please contact Village Hall at 592-6555.
+If you have any questions about this report or concerning your drinking water, please contact Tony Capicotto, Village Engineer at 914-592-6555.
 We want you to be informed about your drinking water.
 If you want to learn more, please attend any of our regularly scheduled Village Board meetings.
-The meetings are typically held on Monday evenings at 7:30 PM and are announced in the newspaper, the Village Cable TV Station, the Village Web Page and posted at Village Hall.
+The meetings are typically held on Monday Evenings at 7:30 PM and are announced in the newspaper, the Village Cable TV Station the Village Web Page and posted at Village Hall.